Tadamichi Kuribayashi: Pacific War

 In December 1941, Kuribayashi was ordered into the field as the Chief of Staff of the Japanese 23rd Army, commanded by Takashi Sakai.
 Stationed in Guangdong province at the beginning of the war, the 23rd Army was responsible for war crimes during the occupation of China and Hong Kong.
 As Chief of Staff to Sakai, Kuribayashi helped plan the Invasion of Hong Kong, which was launched on the same morning as the surprise attack on Pearl Harbor.

 The 23rd Army's conduct in Hong Kong was characterized by brutality, numerous and widespread war crimes were reported against both Allied servicemen, nurses and civilians.
 After the war, Sakai was accused of war crimes at the Nanjing War Crimes Tribunal, found guilty of command responsibility for the extrajudicial murder of Chinese civilians and executed by firing squad on 30 September 1946.
 Kuribayashi however played a limited role in command and control during the invasion itself.
 He tried to persuade Sakai against court-martialing the commander of the 228th Regiment after the unit had captured Shing Mun Redoubt without orders.
 Afterwards he was relegated to dealing with diplomatic issues such as the sinking of Soviet vessels.
-According to a former subordinate, General Kuribayashi regularly visited wounded enlisted men in the hospital, which was virtually unheard of for an officer of the General Staff.
+According to a former subordinate, General Kuribayashi regularly visited wounded enlisted men in the hospital, which was virtually unheard of for an officer of the Imperial General Staff.

 In 1943, he was promoted to lieutenant general, and reassigned to be commander of the 2nd Imperial Guards Division, which was primarily a reserve and training division.
-On 27 May 1944, he became commander of the IJA 109th Division.
+On 27 May 1944, he became commander of the 109th Infantry Division.

 Just two weeks later, on 8 June 1944, he received orders signed by Prime Minister Hideki Tojo to defend the strategically located island of Iwo Jima in the Bonin Islands chain.
 According to Yoshii Kuribayashi, her husband said upon receiving the orders that it was unlikely even for his ashes to return from Iwo Jima.

 According to historian Kumiko Kakehashi, it is possible that Kuribayashi was deliberately selected for what was known to be a suicide mission.
 General Kuribayashi was known for having expressed the belief that Japan's war against the United States was a no win situation and needed to be ended via a negotiated peace.
-In the eyes of the ultra-nationalists in the General Staff and in Tojo's cabinet, this had allegedly caused Kuribayashi to be seen as a defeatist.
+In the eyes of the ultra-nationalists in the Imperial General Staff and in Tojo's cabinet, this had allegedly caused Kuribayashi to be seen as a defeatist.

 He was accorded the honor of a personal audience with Emperor Hirohito on the eve of his departure.
-In a subsequent letter to Yoshii and their children, the General made no mention of meeting the Emperor.
+In a subsequent letter to Yoshii and their children, the general made no mention of meeting the Emperor.
 He instead expressed regret for failing to fix the draft in the kitchen of their home.
 He included a detailed diagram so that his son, Taro Kuribayashi would be able to complete the repair and prevent the family from catching cold.